 in such a way that repeated patterns of alternating 0s and 1s

-at the input of the crypto-units are avoided.
+at the input of the crypto-units are avoided in periods of silence.

-Additional logic is used to make the behaviour of the RND non-linear.
+Additional logic is present to make the behaviour of the RND non-linear.

 If the operation of the RND could be kept secret, it would produce